-17 examine the Preferred Alternative, and a Preliminary Final Section 4(f) Evaluation will be part of
+17 examine the Preferred Alternative, and a Preliminary Section 4(f) Evaluation will be part of the

-18 the Final Tier 1 EIS document.
-FHWA will make its Preliminary Section 4(f) determination as 19 part of the Record of Decision (ROD) for the Tier 1 process.
-The public comment period for the complete a Final Section 4(f) Evaluation during future Tier 2 National Environmental Policy Act
+18 Final Tier 1 EIS document.
+FHWA will make its Final Preliminary Section 4(f) determination as comment period for the Draft Tier 1 EIS.
+FHWA and Arizona Department of Transportation

+19 part of the Record of Decision (ROD) for the Tier 1 process.
+The public comment period for the

-20 Preliminary Draft Section 4(f) Evaluation is equal in duration to and concurrent with the assessing avoidance and least harm as warranted, and identifying specific measures to
+20 Draft Preliminary Section 4(f) Evaluation is equal in duration to and concurrent with the